kadirahq/flow-router/README.md

 * Analytics
 * Initialzation tasks

 This is how we can implement simple redirection logic with middleware.
-It will redirect a user to the sign-in page if not logged in.
+It will redirect a user to the sign-in page if they are not logged in.

 ~~~js